neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Folder-Api.md

 #### Notes
  - The property `trashed` will be set to `false` if not present
+ - The property `parent` is only supported in 2019.5.0 and later
  - The list will not include hidden folders
  - The list will not include suspended folders where a parent folder is in the trash